 2. Vessel Length/Width.
-The term "vessel length/width" are terms to-described as follows: the overall vessel length (LoA) and overall vessel width (WoBeam) that include all vessel attachments such as boarding and/or swim steps, bow extensions, sprits, rub rails, etc.
+The term "vessel length/width" are terms to describe the overall vessel length (LoA) and overall vessel width (WoBeam) that include all vessel attachments such as boarding and/or swim steps, bow extensions, sprits, rub rails, etc.